This article covers:

 The entity allows users to classify costs in terms of a category, sub-category, year and month.
 Users can also add an additional description for the cost.

-For each cost record a budget, actual / spent amount and an estimated amount to complete (amount still required to finish the task / project) can be added.
-These three fields are then used to calculate the total at completion and variance (for more details, see the following section in this article).
+For each cost record a budget, actual / spent, committed and an estimated amount to complete (amount still required to finish the task / project) can be added.
+These four fields are then used to calculate the total at completion and variance.

-This field is calculated by adding the Estimate to Complete (field name: CostEstimate) to the Actual / Spent (field name: CostBilled).
-This will show the user what their expected actual cost will be at the completion of the project, based on the amount already spent (Actual / Spent) and the amount expected to still be spent (Estimate to Complete).
+Total at Completion is calculated as Actual / Spend + Committed + Estimate to Complete.
+This will show the user what their expected actual cost will be at the completion of the project, based on the amount already spent (Actual / Spent), committed to spending (Committed) and the amount expected to still be spent (Estimate to Complete).

-The calculation for this field is thus: Total at Completion = Actual / Spent + Estimate to Complete.
+The calculation for this field is thus: Total at Completion = Actual / Spent + Committed + Estimate to Complete as shown below.

-This field shows the difference between the Total at Completion (field name: CostAtCompletion) and the Budget (field name: CostBudget).
+This field shows the difference between the Total at Completion and the Budget.
 This will show the user whether their expected cost at completion is in line with their budget.

-The calculation for this field is thus: Variance = Budget - Cost at Completion.
+The calculation for this field is thus: Variance = Budget - Total at Completion.

 The cost reports available in PPO will assist the executives and project managers to track and monitor costs.
 They are: